thatdecade/Boba_Fett_Chest_Display/README.md

 # Boba-Fett-Chest-Display
 This is the software for the display on Boba Fett’s chest plate.
+It was developed in collaboration with Joshua Kane.

 Video Demo: https://www.flickr.com/photos/dwest2/23788341410